Transfer Evaluation and Policies

 The Office of the Registrar determines which credits are transferable and evaluates coursework based upon previously established equivalencies as approved by academic departments.

 Transcripts (official documents only) for undergraduate students are routed to the Office of the Registrar for evaluation upon admission to the University.
 Courses will be given direct equivalents towards a student’s record only if the course work has previously been evaluated and articulated by the respective academic unit.
 The student’s record will be updated with a direct equivalent up until the point of matriculation to UNC (the first day of the first term for which a student registers).
 After the point of matriculation, no direct equivalents will be retroactively assigned.

 However, LAC and/or major/minor course attributes may still be added to the student’s record.
 The major/minor department will use a course adjustment form to allow any non-equivalent courses to be assigned to the major/minor.

-You can access your Transfer Equivalency Report at any time through URSA.
+Students can access their Transfer Equivalency Report at any time through Ursa.

 Courses listed on your Transfer Equivalency Report with a 1X, 2X, 3X or 4X have been brought in as a University Wide Elective.